Donal Lenihan

-Donal Gerard Lenihan (born 12 September 1959) is a retired Irish rugby union player.
-He appears regularly as a co-commentator on TV and radio for rugby matches and writes for the Irish Examiner.
-He also works as a financial consultant in Cork.
-Lenihan was inducted into the Munster Rugby Hall of Fame in April 2019.
-He was inducted into the Rugby Writers of Ireland Hall of Fame in November 2013.
-He was adjudged Irish rugby’s ‘Player of the Decade’ for the 1980s by the Irish Times.
-Lenihan was elected President of Cork Constitution Rugby Club in 2020-2021.

-Early life
+Donal Gerard Lenihan (born 12 September 1959) is a retired Irish rugby union player and manager.

+Early life, family and education

 Lenihan was raised in a sporting background.
 His father, Gerald Lenihan, was an All-Ireland heavyweight boxing champion and Gaelic footballer of distinction, and played in the same team as Jack Lynch.
 Donal attended primary school he attended Saint Patrick’s on Gardiner's Hill and afterwards went to Christian Brothers College, Cork.
 He captained his school to Munster Junior and Senior Schools titles and also captained Irish schools.
 He was a student at UCC and played for the rugby team while studying there.

 Rugby career

+Player

 Lenihan played his first test match for Ireland on 21 November 1981 versus Australia at the age of 22.
 Famous for his aerial skills in the line-out, the second row was ever present in the Irish team for over a decade which saw two Triple Crowns and three Five Nations Championship victories.
 It was his break off the back of a line-out that set up Mike Kiernan's championship clinching drop-goal against England in 1985.

 Lenihan played four matches in the inaugural 1987 Rugby World Cup where he was the Irish captain and played three matches in the 1991 Rugby World Cup.
 The Munsterman captained his country 17 times (3rd highest of the amateur era, 7th all-time).
 He was selected for three British and Irish Lions tours - 1983, 1986 (IRB Centenary Match), 1989 - and captained the Lions on a number of occasions during their victorious tour of 1989.
 His 52nd and last Irish cap (6th highest of the amateur era) came against Wales on 18 January 1992.